 At Volunteers of America Northern Rockies (VOA) we serve the most vulnerable people in our communities.
-Eight weeks ago we began planning for contingencies and protocols within our programs in an effort to stay ahead of this dynamically changing global crisis.
+In February we began planning for contingencies and protocols within our programs in an effort to stay ahead of this dynamically changing global crisis.
 VOA staff and volunteers are committed to keeping all of our critical services operational.
 In this current time of trial and health concern, we are here to serve those at risk, to keep them in their homes or help them find housing, to help them overcome addiction, to give hope where there is none.

-Each night there are more than 500 people in our residential programs and hundreds others in our homeless outreach programs.
+Each night there are more than 500 people in our residential programs and hundreds of others in our homeless outreach programs.
 Their care, protection and wellbeing are the reasons VOA exists and the reasons our staff are so passionate about serving them during difficult times.
 Most of the children, families and Veterans we serve do not have the resources necessary to ensure their basic needs are being met.
 Our 17 offices across Montana, Wyoming and Western South Dakota remain committed to supporting those in need now more than ever.

-The Executive Team within VOA is meeting daily to stay informed through reliable sources of information such as the Centers for Disease Control (CDC) and the World Health Organization (WHO).
-Action plans have been put in place for each program that strives to ensure the safety of its clients, team members and communities.
+The Executive Team within VOA is meeting regularly to stay informed through reliable sources of information such as the Centers for Disease Control (CDC) and the World Health Organization (WHO).
+Action plans are in place for each program that strives to ensure the safety of its clients, team members and communities.
 Some of the steps taken include the following:

 - All gatherings of more than 10 individuals have been canceled or adjusted in size (this includes bible studies, chapel services, AA/NA meetings, senior gatherings and staff meetings)

 - Program tours have been cancelled until further notice